-How to Load, Scan and Upload Files with Ruby on Rails
+Ruby on Rails: Load, Scan and Upload Files with Dynamic Web TWAIN

-Have you ever thought about how to create a Web document scanning project with Ruby on Rails?
-In this tutorial, I’m going to guide you through how to create a Rails project with Dynamic Web TWAIN (DWT) SDK for loading, scanning and uploading document files step by step.
+Have you ever thought about how to create a Web document scanning application using Ruby on Rails?
+In this tutorial, we go through how to create a Rails project with Dynamic Web TWAIN (DWT) SDK for loading, scanning and uploading document files.

 -